MS Helliar

 Helliar is a ferry owned by Caledonian Maritime Assets and operated by NorthLink Ferries.
 Built by Astilleros de Huelva in Spain in 1997 as Lehola for the Estonian Shipping Company she has served a number of owners and operators as RR Triumph and Triumph before her sale to Clipper Group and being renamed Clipper Racer.
 In 2011, she was chartered to NorthLink Ferries and renamed Helliar.

 History

 Lehola was built by Astilleros de Huelva, Huelva Spain as yard number 569.
 She was ordered on 30 September 1994 and her keel was laid on 20 October 1995.
 Lehola was launched on 13 November 1996 and completed on 15 October 1997.

 She was originally registered with Nippon Kaiji Kyokai, being transferred to Det Norske Veritas on 27 November 2007.

 Owners

 From 1997 to 2005, Lehola was owned by the Estonian Shipping Company.
 In 2005, she was sold to Elmira Shipping & Trading and renamed RR Triumph.
 In 2007, she was sold to the Clipper Group and renamed Triumph, being renamed Clipper Racer in 2008.
 In 2011, she was chartered to NorthLink Ferries and renamed Helliar at a ceremony in Kirkwall, Orkney Islands.
-In 2019 it was purchased by Caledonian Maritime Assets.
+In 2019 she was purchased by Caledonian Maritime Assets.